Terkea/fireReactRTC/README.md

 ![realtimeDB](./images/db.png)

-Once you done there navigate to the app settings then copy yours and replace the ones from <b>firebase.js</b>
+Once you done there navigate to the app settings then copy yours and replace them with the ones from <b>firebase.js</b>

 ![settings](./images/settings.png)